ghostdogpr/caliban/vuepress/docs/docs/gateway.md

   .runServer(4000, "/graphql")
 ```

-This controls whether clients can inspect the combined schema.
-It does not prevent the gateway from loading remote schemas at startup.
+This setting controls client access to the combined schema.
+It does not affect remote schema loading at startup.

-Remote GraphQL error messages are redacted by default.
-Enable them for the entire gateway only when all upstream messages are safe for clients:
+The gateway hides remote GraphQL error messages by default.
+Enable them only when every upstream message is safe for clients:

 ```scala
 val gateway = Gateway.compose(products, reviews)